Beginner’s Guide to Counting Macros

 - A Food Scale

 An inexpensive food scale is also needed to accurately measure portions of fresh food.
-Since macro amounts are determined by the quantity of food, it’s important that portions are being measured correctly for the best results.
+As macro amounts are determined by the quantity of food, it’s important that portions are being measured correctly for the best results.

 Practice Makes Perfect